tinacms/tina-cloud-starter/content/pages/home.md

 ---
 blocks:
-  - tagline: asdf
+  - tagline: ''
-    headline: Welcome to the Tina Starter asdf
+    headline: Welcome to the Tina Starter
     text: >
       This project is set up to show you the basics of working with Tina.
 You're looking at the landing page, which pulls content from